X

 • 1 Blacktail Mountain

-With 250 inches of snow each year, Blacktail Mountain is an ideal family-friendly ski destination.
+Lakeside With 250 inches of snow each year, Blacktail Mountain is an ideal family-friendly ski destination.
 Ski its light, dry powder and take in the brilliant views of Flathead Lake, Glacier National Park and the Mission Mountains.

 • 3 Lookout Pass Ski & Recreation Area

-Located on the Montana/Idaho border, the snow comes early and in full force to Lookout Pass, dropping around 400 inches per year.
+Mullan, ID Located on the Montana/Idaho border, the snow comes early and in full force to Lookout Pass, dropping around 400 inches per year.
 In operation since 1935, Lookout Pass has 540 skiable acres and 34 named runs.
 It also has two terrain parks with huge banks, mounds, launches, rails and an 1,111-foot quarter pipe.
 The full-service lodge offers food, drinks, rentals and lessons.

 • 4 Lost Trail Powder Mountain

-Lost Trail Powder Mountain straddles the Montana/Idaho border on top of the Continental Divide.
+Sula Lost Trail Powder Mountain straddles the Montana/Idaho border on top of the Continental Divide.
 Well-known for its reliable 300 inches of snowfall each year, Lost Trail offers consistently good snow conditions in the breathtaking Bitterroot Range of the Northern Rockies.
 Lost Trail is family-owned and operated and offers ample room for all types of skiers and boarders, whether you're a beginner or novice.

 • 5 Montana Snowbowl

-Located minutes from downtown Missoula, Snowbowl is a local favorite.
-With deep, powdery bowls and 2,600 feet of continuous vertical drop, it’s is an extremist’s dream, while still offering plenty of runs for all skill levels.
+Missoula Located minutes from downtown Missoula, Snowbowl is a local favorite.
+With deep, powdery bowls and 2,600 feet of continuous vertical drop, it’s an extremist’s dream, while still offering plenty of runs for all skill levels.
 At the end of the day, skiers make their way to Snowbowl’s Last Run Inn for their famous bloody marys and wood-fired pizza.

 • 6 Turner Mountain

-Located in northwest Montana, Turner Mountain offers excellent snow conditions, wide-open slopes, beautiful scenery, no crowds and affordable lift tickets.
+Libby Located in northwest Montana, Turner Mountain offers excellent snow conditions, wide-open slopes, beautiful scenery, no crowds and affordable lift tickets.
 Combine all that with a vertical drop of 2,110 feet and 25 named runs and you have a successful day on the slopes.
-Another bonus: you can be king of the hill.
+Another bonus: You can be king of the hill.
 Turner Mountain is available for full-day (or more) rentals.

 • 7 Whitefish Mountain Resort

-The notable world-class Whitefish Mountain Resort has been one of America's favorite ski resorts since 1947.
+Whitefish The notable world-class Whitefish Mountain Resort has been one of America's favorite ski resorts since 1947.
 Located on Big Mountain above the historic railroad town of Whitefish, the resort has gained notoriety for its laidback vibe, excellent skiing and summer recreation.
 Each year, Whitefish Mountain Resort receives 300+ inches of snow on its 3,000+ acres of skiable terrain.
 The summit also offers breathtaking views of Glacier National Park and the expansive Flathead Valley.
 A full-service resort, it offers a wide range of amenities, including dining, lodging, shopping, entertainment and family-friendly activities.
 Plus, it’s only a short 20-minute drive from Glacier Park International Airport.

 • 1 Big Sky Resort

-Once neighbors sharing the same mountain, Moonlight Basin and Spanish Peaks were purchased by Big Sky and are now permanently one impressive (and huge) ski complex, known as Big Sky Resort.
+Big Sky Once neighbors sharing the same mountain, Moonlight Basin and Spanish Peaks were purchased by Big Sky and are now permanently one impressive (and huge) ski complex, known as Big Sky Resort.
 With 5,800 acres of terrain and 4,350 feet of vertical served by more than 30 lifts, runs up to 6 miles long, a 2,000 vertical foot, powder-filled bowl beneath Lone Mountain, challenging chutes and a view of three states, two national parks and numerous mountain ranges, you’ll understand just what “big” means.

 • 2 Bridger Bowl

-Organically grown and locally owned since 1955, Bridger Bowl has operated as a nonprofit community ski area since powder-day one.
+Bozeman Organically grown and locally owned since 1955, Bridger Bowl has operated as a nonprofit community ski area since powder-day one.
 With over 2,000 acres spanning 2,600 vertical feet, Bridger Bowl—known for its light, dry powder and the steep chutes experts crave—offers some of the most exciting ski terrain in the Rockies, and incredibly low package prices with no blackout dates.
 This world-class ski area has seven chairlifts serving first-time beginners, expert-only, alpine ridge-terrain adventurers and everyone in between.

 • 3 Red Lodge Mountain

-Big mountain adventures without big mountain crowds or prices, Red Lodge Mountain is a down-to-earth ski area that values great skiing and affordability.
+Red Lodge Big mountain adventures without big mountain crowds or prices, Red Lodge Mountain is a down-to-earth ski area that values great skiing and affordability.
 A well-developed terrain park offers ski and snowboard opportunities for all ages and ability levels, making Red Lodge Mountain an ideal spot for family vacations.
 And, with more than a third of its terrain designated as advanced or expert, there’s plenty of room to push the limits.

 Plan your trip